 In all fairness, my most recent LaGuardia taxi queue experience was at the end of a long weekend during peak airport arrival time.
 For me, watching the queue was akin to being tortured and entertained at the same time; and, I had 40-minutes to analyze it.

 In a nutshell, this is an airport that delivers roughly 80,000 people per day… and it can only process 5 cabs at one time.
 You play with those numbers for a bit.

-I went through all manner of calculations while I was standing there: time based on number of cabs vs people in front of me, how splitting the line would double the number of people processed (with slow down differential), how long each grouping stayed at the pickup point, how many more could fit in if they parked diagonally, number of choke points in the process, number of people who gave up and left (moving me closer to the cabs), number of useless efforts to ride share, number of minutes the “controller” slowed down the line by talking to people and thus number of people waiting longer… you get the picture.
+I went through all manner of calculations while I was standing there: time-based on number of cabs vs people in front of me, how splitting the line would double the number of people processed (with slow down differential), how long each grouping stayed at the pickup point, how many more could fit in if they parked diagonally, number of choke points in the process, number of people who gave up and left (moving me closer to the cabs), number of useless efforts to rideshare, number of minutes the “controller” slowed down the line by talking to people and thus the number of people waiting longer… you get the picture.

 I started here.

 After 30-minutes I was able to determine a few quick fixes… here is the biggest choke point: